amirongit/notecode/django.md

 it is accessible only through model classes, not their instances.

 row-level behaviour can be defined through instance methods & properties on models.<br>
-each model also has predefined instance methods that can be customized by overriding them, including:
+each model also has predefined instance methods that can be customized by overriding them, including
 - `__str__`
 - `save`
 - `delete`

 model inheritance can share common attributes among subclasses, specifically through abstract models.<br>
 abstract models have their metadata's `abstract` attribute set to `True`, are not associated with tables & do not have instances of their own.<br>
-inherited fields from abstract models can be overridden or removed by assigning `None` to them. when `related_name` is not specified for relationship fields on abstract models, the reverse name becomes `<subclass>_set` when inherited.
+inherited fields from abstract models can be overridden or removed by assigning `None` to them.<br>
+when `related_name` is not specified for relationship fields on abstract models, the reverse name becomes `<subclass>_set` when inherited.

 subclasses inherit metadata from their parent if they do not declare their own.<br>